seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-list, the two-source rule, the 15-minute price age, the `ЖДАТЬ`-needs-a-price rule, the mandatory outside-list search, the `СОЗРЕВАЕТ` admissibility test, the impact tags, the aggregator ban and the declared-position rule are byte-equivalent in substance to their CANON originals.
+list, the two-source rule, the 15-minute price age, the `ЖДАТЬ`-needs-a-price rule, the mandatory outside-list search, the `СОЗРЕВАЕТ` admissibility test, the impact tags, the aggregator ban and the declared-position rule are byte-equivalent in substance to their CANON originals. **Two entries in that sentence have since been superseded and the sentence is left standing as the audit surface it is:** the 15-minute price age was re-derived by `-a` and `-d`, and the two-source rule was retired by `-d`.
+Both paragraphs below say why, and both name the run that made the case.

 **Deviation 2 broke one of those rules by moving it unchanged, and revision 2026-09-01-a repairs it.** The 15-minute price age was written for an environment where